Feral Hog, Coyote & Armadillo Regulations

 Feral or wild hogs occur in the wild in every county of the state.
 They compete directly with native wildlife species, damage plants, agricultural crops, and threaten public and livestock health.
 It is illegal to remove a hog from the wild alive.
 It is illegal to transport any live swine on public roads or waterways unless the swine have an official form of identification approved by the State Veterinarian or a document such as a receipt, bill of sale, or similar document showing the quantity of swine being transported and the name of the producer or dealer from whom the live swine were purchased or received.
 Live swine transported without identification are presumed to have been taken from the wild and in violation of law.
 (47-4-65, 50-16-25).

 Feral hogs may be trapped year-round on private lands without a license or permit.
 Cable restraints (snares) are not a legal trap for use on land, so hog traps utilizing any kind of snare are illegal (50-11-2460).
-Traps used to capture hogs must allow deer or bear a means to escape.
-All trapping laws regarding trap identification, permission to trap, and trap check requirements apply (see rapping & Commercial Fur Harvesting).
+Individuals trapping hogs are encouraged to use traps that provide a means for deer or bear to escape.
+Any deer or bear caught in a trap used to capture hogs must immediately be released.
+All trapping laws regarding trap identification, permission to trap, and trap check requirements apply (see Trapping & Commercial Fur Harvesting).

 Swine brucellosis is caused by a bacteria and is primarily a reproductive tract disease in wild pigs that can be transmitted to humans.
 Infections are manifested by flu-like symptoms including fever, headaches, muscle and joint soreness and weakness.
 The fatality rate in humans is very low, but the disease often is prolonged and debilitating.
 Humans have contracted swine brucellosis from handling and dressing wild swine.
 This disease is present in many wild hog populations in SC.
 Persons dressing wild swine should take the following precautions: 1) use disposable rubber gloves and protective eyeglasses while dressing the carcass, 2) minimize handling of the reproductive tracts of both sexes, 3) dispose of waste parts by burying or burning, 4) clean up with hot water and soap after processing, and 5) cook meat thoroughly to 160° F prior to eating.